Skip to content

 return value

-eval_hdf(hdf_file, expression, hdf_namespace, data_namespace, replace_names, default=DEFAULT, raise_errors=True)
+eval_hdf(hdf_file, expression, hdf_namespace, data_namespace, replace_names, default=DEFAULT, use_stored_data=False, raise_errors=True)

 Evaluate an expression using the namespace of the hdf file